bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

 ## **Application Vision/Goal:**
 [Describe the overall purpose and vision of the application.
 What problem does it solve?
 Who is the target audience?]

+The purpose of this website is to allow students to borrow items from other students on-campus.
+This will prevents students from purchasing items for single use.
+Target audience is students in Binghamton.

 ## **Scope:**
 [List the major features and functionalities that define the scope of the project.
 Keep this high-level to avoid feature creep.]